computational-python/slides/_sources/git/talk.md

 * Written by Linus Thorvalds, originally for the Linux kernel
 * A distributed VCS
-* Several servers have all information
+* All members have all information
 * Any one can be chosen as the reference version
-* One of the most popular frameworks today (others: bazaar, mercurial)
+* One of the most popular frameworks today (other similar: bazaar, mercurial)

 ---